Embedded RTOS for the Internet of Things (IoT)

 Strategic Business Alliance with Amazon Web Services

 Since 2006, WHIS have offered commercial and safety critical upgrades for FreeRTOS.
-Now FreeRTOS is under the stewardship of Amazon Web Services (AWS), WHIS will continue to offer the same service for Amazon FreeRTOS.
+Now FreeRTOS is under the stewardship of Amazon Web Services (AWS), WHIS will continue to offer the same service for Amazon FreeRTOS, as well as FreeRTOS training and support.
 Our strategic business alliance with AWS enables us to offer state of the art IoT solutions with both OPENRTOS and SAFERTOS.

 Amazon FreeRTOS IoT Components